 The Accountable Entity must initiate any procurement actions for program implementation at least 30 days before the Compact End Date.
 All Compact procurements must be awarded and fully executed before the Compact End Date.
 The Accountable Entity will use its best effort to request any procurement plan amendment 60 days prior to the Compact End Date.
 Under special circumstances, as determined by MCC, the Accountable Entity may request amendments to the procurement plan up to 45 days prior to Compact End Date.
 As set forth in the PPG, lack of time to conduct a competitive procurement is not an acceptable justification for sole sourcing or direct contracting.

-The Accountable Entity may incur new small commitments after Compact End Date for closure-related activities.
+The Accountable Entity may incur small new commitments after Compact End Date for closure-related activities.
 These small commitments must be anticipated in the Program Closure Plan and must be directly related to closure.
 All of these deliverables must be received and completed before the Compact Closure Date.
-In order to verify that these deliverables have been submitted prior to Compact End Date, MCC may require the Accountable Entity to demonstrate written proof of the actual submission date of any deliverables submitted during the final two weeks of the Compact Term.
+In order to verify that these deliverables have been submitted prior to Compact End Date, MCCs may require the Accountable Entity to demonstrate written proof of the actual submission date of any deliverables submitted during the final two weeks of the Compact Term.
 In addition, consideration must be given to whether qualified resources will be in place during the procurement process and for contract administration in order to ensure that all relevant procurement and contract management procedures are complied with.

 It may also be necessary to specify additional actions that need to be taken if the deadline is not met or the deliverable/task is not completed.
 The Accountable Entity may consider utilizing the following potential contract actions: